atom/teletype/doc/rfcs/004-quickly-collaborate-with-coworkers-and-friends.md

 ##### What unresolved questions do you expect to resolve through the RFC process before this gets merged?

 - If I invite a trusted collaborator to join my portal, and that person has multiple Atom windows open, can we show the invitation only in the frontmost window?
-- If I invite a trusted collaborator to join my portal, and that person has Atom windows open on multiple computers, are we OK with showing the invitation on each computer?
+Similarly, if that person has Atom windows open on multiple computers, are we OK with showing the invitation on each computer? _Answer_: The invitation will appear in all open Atom windows where the user is signed into Teletype.
+Once the user accepts or declines the invitation on in one Atom window, Teletype will dismiss the invitation in the other Atom windows. [[discussion](https://github.com/atom/teletype/pull/344#pullrequestreview-105123633)]

 ##### What unresolved questions do you expect to resolve through the implementation of this feature before it is released in a new version of the package?